 Issues raised in the United States and in England also were raised in France.
-In 1938 Raymond Aron portrayed the historical thought of Dilthey, Rickert, Simmel, and Max Weber 38 and, as well, in another volume set forth his own developments of German Verstehen that in French was named comprehension.
-My present concern, however, is not with theorists of history but with professional historians, and so I turn to Henri-Irénée Marrou who was invited to occupy the Chaire Cardinal Mercier at Louvain in 1953, and used this opportunity to discuss the nature of historical knowledge.
+In 1938 Raymond Aron processfully portrayed the historical thought of Dilthey, Rickert, Simmel, and Max Webert and, as well, in another volume set forth his own developments of German Verstehen that in French was named compréhension.
+My present concern, however, is not with theorists of history but with professional historians, and so I turn to Henri-Irénée Marrou who was invited to occupy the Chaire Cardinal Mercier at Louvain in 1953, and used this oppontunity to bring to fruition an idea that solong somerned him had concerned him now is the time for all good opportunity to discuss the nature of historical knowledge.